 Part of Fort Meigs in Perrysburg, Ohio, Bunkhouse No. 3 was built on top of an ancient Indian burial ground.
 The Bunkhouse housed American soldiers during the War of 1812.
 During a failed surprise attack on the Native Americans, hundreds of American soldiers fell victim to an ambush.
 There are reports of unexplained flashing lights and discharging muskets.
 Is it the Native American ghosts whose burial site was desecrated or soldiers from the grave?

 Site of a gruesome 1981 quadruple homicide, Cabin 28 was located at the once popular Keddie Resort in northern California.
 Visitors report doors opening and closing on their own, moans and light anomalies.
-Unfortunately, you missed your chance to visit, since the cabin was torn down in 2004.
-The murders are still unsolved.
+Unfortunately, you missed your chance to visit.
+Local workers tore the cabin down in 2004.
+However, the murders are still unsolved.

 This spooky log cabin is located in Clear Creek Metro Park in Ohio.
 Passersby report mysterious voices, strange lights and faces peeking out of the windows.